LearnFL/proj-web-dice/README.md

-# Very simple page with a little bit of JS.
+# Very simple page with a little bit of JS

 ### Description
 Every time you reload a page it will randomly change dice count telling you who won.